Does the robot operate without a driver? Is it being driven by remote control?

 How much does a SnowBot cost?

-A deployment of the SnowBot Pro will require, in addition to the robot, a single path collection tool and one or more GPS base stations, each purchased separately.
+A deployment of the SnowBot Pro will require, in addition to the robot, the broom, a single path collection tool and a GPS base station.
+We offer the SnowBot Pro Starter Kit which provides all these pieces at a single discounted price (limit one per customer).
 Support, maintenance and functionality such as remote monitoring, autonomous path following, mobile monitoring, report generation and storage are part of an annual subscription – we offer various subscription levels that include additional features and support coverage.
 Finally, the de-icer attachment is an optional add-on.

-You can reserve a SnowBot Pro, path collection tool and base station for the 2018 season on our reservations page with a $1000 refundable deposit.
+You can reserve a SnowBot Pro for the 2018 season on our reservations page with a $1000 refundable deposit.